Menorca Walking Guide

 with routes , maps and ideas

-This introductory guide is for both people who just want to enjoy a walk while on holiday in Menorca as well as those for whom walking is the holiday.
+The perfect intoductory guide for people who just want to enjoy a walk while on holiday in Menorca as well as those for whom walking is the holiday...

 Camis are small narrow track lanes, the original road system of the island, that criss cross the island.